Syracuse Medical Malpractice Lawyers

 A big part of the problem of failures in diagnosis is that doctors spend way too much time looking at computers updating electronic medical records, rather than interacting with patients and making a holistic judgment based on the unique person in front of them.
 The profit motive for big health systems also plays a role in this.
 Doctors often fail to make a carefully considered diagnosis because they're rushing from patient to patient, trying to maximize revenue.

-Our law firm won't let such failures go unchallenged.
+Our Syracuse medical malpractice lawyers won't let such failures go unchallenged.
 We will listen to your situation and hold medical professionals accountable for the diagnostic failures that caused you and your family such grievous harm.Our Track Record in all Types of Medical Malpractice Cases

 We take pride in the outstanding track record we have built in recovering compensation for people injured by medical malpractice.
 This includes a significant amount of verdicts and settlements of $1 million or more.